Tips for Sellers Before Closing

 Don't Leave Anything Else (Except TP)

 Sellers often think they are being kind by leaving certain things.
 Before you leave these items, let's check with the buyer to make sure they want it.
-You don't want to have a $500 expense to 1-800-Got Junk for last minute haul-aways (we've seen it more than once):
+You don't want to have a $500 expense to 1-800-Got Junk for last minute haul-aways (we've seen it more than once).
+If you need help getting rid of stuff, check out these tips.

 - Leftover paint